Link

 Acknowledgements

 DSC 95 was designed and run by Marina Langlois for many quarters, so much of what you see here was originally developed by her.
-When designing this quarter’s offering of DSC 95, I also referred to CSE 95 taught by Mia Minnes and CS 375 taught by Victor Huang at Berkeley.
+When designing this quarter’s offering of DSC 95, I also referred to CSE 95 taught by Mia Minnes and CS 375 taught by Victor Huang at Berkeley, as well as the improvements made by both Colin Jemmott (Winter 2024) and Marina Langlois (Fall 2023).